ArtemyAndrienko/skopeo/docs/skopeo.1.md

   **--policy** _path-to-policy_ Path to a policy.json file to use for verifying signatures and deciding whether an image is trusted, overriding the default trust policy file.

+  **--insecure-policy** Adopt an insecure, permissive policy that allows anything.
+This obviates the need for a policy file.

   **--registries.d** _dir_ use registry configuration files in _dir_ (e.g. for docker signature storage), overriding the default path.

   **--help**|**-h** Show help